ChrxsCrxss/Story-Pitch-Management-System/README.md

 ## Project Description

-Story Pitch Management System is an project design to invert the process of research in the humanities.
-Instead of aimlessly scouring obscure archives in search of inspiration, just start with your ideas and let the scholarly conversation come to you !
+Story Pitch Management System (SPMS) is designed to provide an organized pipeline for the submission, review, revision, and acceptance of user-submitted literary work.
+SPMS provides a platform for users to submit genre-specific pitches and drafts for stories.
+The system also exposes an editor dashboard which allows editors on varying permission levels to review, reject, accept, and request revision on submitted pitches.

 ## Technologies Used